Sales in the DNA

 Formal Sales Apprenticeship

-After college, it was time to go and get some sales training.
+After college, it was time to go and get some formal sales training.
 First stop Marks & Spencer in Belfast, but they did not want to train someone with a family business – smart move.
-Next stop, House of Fraser and Switzers in Dublin with Tom Ray, where a position was quickly acquired as a trainee manager, working long hours for short money.
-But what a great experience, selling everything from menswear to homewares, household linens, toys gifts and furs.
+Next stop, House of Fraser and Switzers in Dublin with Tom Ray, where a position was quickly acquired as a ‘trainee manager’, working long hours for short money.
+But what a great experience, selling everything from menswear to homewares, household linens, toys, gifts and even furs.
 On days off he made and sold candles in the Dandelion Market, whilst Bono busked at the entrance on St Stephens Green, in dirty old Dublin, before the market made way for the new St Stephens Green Centre.
 (20 years later and he had hiown shop in the new shopping centre.)

 B2B Sales experience

 After two years it was time to move on and very shortly it was time to sell gifts on a ‘commission only’ basis – a very different proposition.
-This was so successful that Michael had to set up a company and soon had to hire a sales team to cover the country.
+This was so successful that Michael had to set up a company and soon had to hire a sales team to cover the country selling gifts.
 The products sold very well, but the new challenge of managing a team of sales people was a very steep learning curve.
 Time to read, read and read some more.

 Sales Teams – Sales Director or Sales Manager